-This is one item that you highly-recommended if you are planning to bring your drone and the batteries on-board your flight.
-It is airline regulations to store your drone LIPO batteries in these fireproof bags, as a sort of protection measure to contain the potential combustion of these highly-flammable batteries during flight.
+This is one item that you highly-recommended if you are planning to bring your drone and the batteries on board your flight.
+It is airline regulation to store your drone LIPO batteries in these fireproof bags, as a sort of protection measure to contain the potential combustion of these highly-flammable batteries during flight.

 Having these huge capacity batteries in these bags does give me a peace-of-mind, as I store the batteries with my DSLR camera equipment when I travel, and I would not want them to potentially burn up during flight, which will cause more harm to others than just the cost.

-This low-noise version of propellers has been a god-send.
-DJI Mavic Pro drones are infamous for their “bee-swamp-like-noise-hum”, and these propellers, though slightly more pricer, allows me to do my take-offs and landings, on a slightly quieter note, especially while flying near some housing areas.
+This low-noise version of propellers has been a godsend.
+DJI Mavic Pro drones are infamous for their “bee-swamp-like-noise-hum”, and these propellers, though slightly more pricer, allow me to do my take-offs and landings, on a slightly quieter note, especially while flying near some housing areas.